Menu

 Picture

 Salt-preserved lemons, a popular ingredient in many Middle Eastern & Moroccan recipes, are often found for sale in foody boutiques & are usually quite expensive.
-If you have ever tasted them, you know what a lovely punch they pack!
+If you've ever tasted them, you know what a lovely punch they pack!
 Their bright & deeply umami notes are quite Heavenly & can be used in myriad ways.
-Lovely on cheese boards, in dressings & compound butters, & to highlight entrees, preserved lemons are definitely worth exploring!
+Perfect on cheese boards, in dressings & compound butters, & to highlight entrees, preserved lemons are definitely worth exploring!
 What you may not realize is that they are extremely easy to make at home, for all you really need is lemons, salt, & time.
-In fact, if you get them started this week, you will have them in plenty of time to enjoy over the Holidays.

-The method to preserving them is dead-easy -- literally, you cut lemons, rub them with salt, then press them into Mason jars in layers with more salt & ensure they are covered in lemon juice.
+The method to preserving them is so easy -- cut lemons, rub them with salt, then press them into Mason jars in layers with more salt & ensure they are covered in lemon juice.
 And then you WAIT for 3-4 weeks, shaking your jar everyone in a while.
 There are tons of posts online giving detailed instructions; one of the clearest can be found here.

-Instead of method, I will focus on details & tips here, as well as some easy uses for your pickled treasures once their transformation is complete.
+Instead of method, I will focus on details & tips, as well as some easy uses for your pickled treasures once their transformation is complete.

 Picture